schmitt-steven/Paper-Generator/README.md

 ## TODOs

-- Switch from Arxiv API to SemanticScholar API (more papers, more metadata, embeddings of abstracts,...)
+- Switch from Arxiv API to SemanticScholar API (more papers, more metadata, embeddings of abstracts, ...)
 - Add review/improvement loop to the paper writing process